CS230 • Adversarial Attacks and Defenses

 -

-This makes adversarial robustness not merely a matter of patching models but a central challenge in the future of reliable AI.
+This makes adversarial robustness not just a patchable weakness but a fundamental challenge for building reliable AI systems.

 Further Readings